the-alex-g/LD57/README.md

 Being near the top of the screen increases the rate at which you heal, and being near the bottom of the screen reduces corruption faster.

 Play the game [here](https://the-alex-g.itch.io/abysm).

+### Third-Party Assets

+I'm using the ElMessiri font from [Google Fonts](https://fonts.google.com), licensed under the Open Font License.
+A copy of the license can be found in the project above.